-La Cantina is popular with locals who come in for a leisurly lunch and with doctors and med students (as evidinced by the scrubs) from a nearby hospital who come in for food to go.
+La Cantina is popular with locals who come in for a leisurely lunch and with doctors and med students (as evidenced by the scrubs) from a nearby hospital who come in for food to go.
 The place is family run; the owner gave us our menus and took our order while mama stood eagle-eyed on thick ankles (I wanted to make her sit down and rest) watching both the kitchen and the dining room and dishing up items from the antipasti case.
 The menu is very reasonable with items starting at 3 euro and nothing over 9 euro.

-We ordered pasta e zucca (pasta with pumpkin) which arrived considerately split on two plates, grilled sausages, and a large mixed antipasta plate.
+We ordered pasta e zucca (pasta with pumpkin) which arrived considerately split on two plates, grilled sausages, and a large mixed antipasti plate.
 The food is home style and everything we tasted was very good.
 The restaurant is only a few blocks from the Archaeological Museum and would be a great place for lunch before or after a visit.
 I would definitely return.
 Our lunch, with a quartino of wine and bottle of water was 22 euro.

-La Cantina de Via Sapienza Via della Sapienza, 40/41, 80138 Naples, www.cantinadiviasapienza.it I’ve read they are only open for lunch but neither their web site nor menu confirms this.
+La Cantina de Via Sapienza Via della Sapienza, 40/41, 80138 Naples, www.cantinadiviasapienza.it I’ve read they are only open for lunch but neither their website nor menu confirms this.
 Free wifi!